 Efforts to avoid real or imagined abandonment, such as rapidly initiating intimate (physical or emotional) relationships or cutting off communication with someone in anticipation of being abandoned.NIMH

 An intense fear of abandonment, even going to extreme measures to avoid real or imagined separation or rejection.Mayo Clinic

 Frantic efforts to avoid real or imagined abandonment by friends and family.NAMI

-This is one of nine symptoms used to diagnose borderline personality disorder.
-Many of these symptoms are common to other disorders and you should seek professional guidance if you are concerned about a diagnosis.
+This is one of nine traits used to diagnose borderline personality disorder.
+Many are common to other disorders, and you should seek professional guidance (if accessible) if you are concerned about a diagnosis.